 |Distance||888 miles (1433 km)|

-Trains from London to Rome cover the 888 miles (1433 km) long route with our travel partners like.
-There are direct train services available.
+Trains from London to Rome cover the 888 miles (1433 km) long route taking on average 24 h 34 min with our travel partners like Eurostar.
+Normally, there is 1 train operating per day, including direct services available.
 Travelers depart most frequently from London Victoria and arrive in Roma Termini.

 There are roughly ten daily trains from London to Rome.
 Trains are indirect and take 15 hours and 30 minutes to 24 hours to make the 1000 mile (1610 km) journey between these UK and Italian cities.
 The fastest trains depart St. Pancras International Station in London and change in Paris and Turin before heading on to Roma Termini Station in Rome.
 The three legs of this train journey are operated by railway companies Eurostar, TGV, and Italo respectively.

 There are around ten daily trains from London to Rome.
 The Eurostar, TGV, and Italo trains are scheduled for departure all throughout the day, with departures fairly consistent across weekdays and weekends.
 There are up to 19 daily Eurostar trains, with several morning, afternoon and evening options.
 The first departure is typically in mid-morning.
 Italo trains are scheduled for departure into the evening, with most passengers arriving to Rome at nighttime.

 The train from London to Rome takes between 15 hours and 30 minutes to 24 hours.
 Most passengers spend around 19 hours traveling this route.
 Trains are indirect, and cover a great 1000 miles (1610 km) with mostly high-speed Eurostar, TGV, and Italo trains.
 The fastest journey changes in Paris and Turin, and includes train journeys of two hours and 16 minutes, six to seven hours, and four to six hours respectively.